-For the Hanukkah Snacking episode of Cherie and my Twitch Food Channel, I decided to make a twist on the classic Reuben sandwich replacing the grilled rye with potato latkes.
+For the Hanukkah Snacking episode of Cherie (of We Can Tour That fame) and my short-lived Twitch food channel, I decided to make a twist on the classic Reuben sandwich replacing the grilled rye with potato latkes.
 The size of the latkes makes this a slightly large slider perfect for any occasion – not just Hanukkah.

 This was actually quite an easy dish to make.
 I had concerns about the latkes being mushy or not frying up properly.
 (It was the first time I made them at home.)
 The real key is to squeeze every last drop of moisture out of the potato-onion mixture.
 Then, when frying, do not crowd the skillet and allow the oil to come back up to heat between each batch.
 I also discovered putting the paper towel on top of the wire cooling rack – not under it – helps to absorb the additional grease.

 This turned out brilliant.
 Quite filling even for the smallish size.
 If the latke prep and cooking were quicker, I’d likely do these more often.
 I recently discovered cauliflower fritters (yeah – basically cauliflower latkes) so that maybe my future iteration of this.
 Honestly, any flat vegetable fritter will serve as a great base for this recipe.

 Panko potato latkes, corned beef, sauerkraut, 1000 Island Dressing

 1/3 cup panko breadcrumbs